persapiens/Course/Project/Pipeline1.md

 * Start mongodb (if not already running as service).
 * Start `server-side/site/server.js`.
 * Successfully pass `npm test` (as provided in server-side/site/package.json)
-* Tear down services (e.g., checkbox.io server.js).

 ##### Constraints:

-* You cannot manually create the build job.
-You must use [jenkins-job-builder](https://docs.openstack.org/infra/jenkins-job-builder/) or a template of the config.xml file.
 * Use a pipeline style build job.
+* You cannot manually create the build job in Jenkins.
+You may consider using [jenkins-job-builder](https://docs.openstack.org/infra/jenkins-job-builder/) to as a tool for adding/updating the build job in Jenkins.

 ## Team responsibilities

 ### 👥 Task leaders